variotry/knockout-decorator/README.md

     public firstName = "Bob";

 This code is similar to `public firstName = ko.observable("Bob")`.

-However, when you access the property, you need not write parentheses.

 If you set the propety to a value ( e.g. `this.firstName = "John"` ) , a view will also update, and vice versa.